panoptes/pocs-camera/README.md

 The below examples assume the service is running at the ip `192.168.1.100` on the default port `6565`.

-> :info: Note: The service blocks while using gphoto2, so if an exposure is 60 seconds long then there will be no response from the server during that time.
+> 💡 Note: The service blocks while using gphoto2, so if an exposure is 60 seconds long then there will be no response from the server during that time.
 >
 > An async service is planned for the future.